Eligible Rural Areas Search

 - Write down the "Census Tract" number displayed under the "Best Geocode Output Census Values" box.

 - Compare this number to the census tract codes displayed in the RHC Eligible Rural Areas Search tool results for your state and county.
 If your census tract code is listed for your county, your site is eligible as rural.
+However, final rurality determination will be made during the formal FCC Form 460 or 465 review.
 If you have any questions, email the RHC Help Desk or call us at (800) 453-1546.